16 Ways to Strengthen WordPress Website Security

 - SiteGround.
 With lots of useful tools for managing WP websites and a 24/7 support team, SiteGround is another fabulous option for your next host.

 If you want to use your own VPS for hosting, then you must be confident your tech capacity is enough to arrange all security measures.
+Fast Ubuntu servers are another solid choice for maximizing speed and security while handling site demands efficiently.
 Pay attention to the available server-level and hardware firewall options, reliable backup systems, and uptime monitoring while avoiding FTP connections.
 We suggest choosing proven hosts with the latest operating systems, which can detect attacks and block them if needed.

 Turn on automatic updates